Article updated in March 2023 with the latest benchmarks numbers.

 release_notes.json file to the root of your repository, as described here, this will also be handled as a post-processing task.

-To find out how much Magic Actions reduces build times by, we decided to do a test using several CI/CD providers using the same build scripts we use on Codemagic.
-This was possible thanks to Codemagic’s open source CLI tools which can be used to build, code sign, and publish iOS apps on any build infrastructure.
+To find out how much Magic Actions reduces build times, we decided to do a test using several CI/CD providers using the same build scripts we use on Codemagic.
+This was possible thanks to Codemagic’s open-source CLI tools, which can be used to build, code sign, and publish iOS apps on any building infrastructure.
+All tests make use of Xcode 14.2 to maintain consistency across the results.

 Test 1.
 Codemagic CI/CD

-In the first test we ran the workflow for a simple iOS app on a Codemagic standard macOS instance.
-The overall build time was 3m 25s (205 seconds) when using Magic Actions.
-A total of 1m 49s was saved which means the build was 153% quicker than if they hadn’t been used.
+In the first test we ran the workflow for a simple iOS app on a Codemagic standard M1 Mac Mini instance.
+The overall build time was 1m 25s (85 seconds) when using Magic Actions.
+A total of 1m 22s was saved which means the build was 150% quicker than if they hadn’t been used.

 Test 2.
 Bitrise